solana-mobile/dapp-publishing/PUBLISHING.md

 1. Repeat the "Create the release NFT" step from the [Mint the NFTs](#mint-the-nfts) section
 1. Submit the update to the Solana dApp Publisher Portal
    ```
-   npx dapp-store publish update -k <path_to_your_keypair> --requestor-is-authorized --complies-with-solana-dapp-store-policies
+   npx dapp-store publish update -k <path_to_your_keypair> -u https://api.mainnet-beta.solana.com --requestor-is-authorized --complies-with-solana-dapp-store-policies
    ```

 ## Support and feedback
-In the **PILOT** phase, support will be provided via direct communications with Solana Mobile.
+In the **PILOT** phase, support will be provided via direct communications with the Solana Mobile team.
 Please see the details of your invitation for details of how to get in touch.